William Sorley Brown

-William Sorley Brown (1860–1901) was a Scotland international rugby union player.
+William Sorley Brown (1860–1901) was a Scottish international rugby union player.
 He became the 15th President of the Scottish Rugby Union.

 Rugby union career

 Amateur career

 He played for Edinburgh Institution F.P.

 Provincial career

 Brown was capped by East of Scotland District to play against West of Scotland District at the end of January 1880.

 Brown was capped by Edinburgh District to play against Glasgow District in the inter-city match in 1881.

 International career

 He was capped six times for between 1880 and 1883.

 Administrative career

-He was made the 15th President of the Scottish Rugby Union for the period 1887-88.
+He was made the 15th president of the Scottish Rugby Union for the period 1887-88.